mwlon/pcodec/README.md

 Pco is designed specifically for numerical data, whereas alternatives rely on general-purpose (LZ) compressors that were designed for string or binary data.
-Pco uses holistic, 3-step approach:
+Pco uses a holistic, 3-step approach:

 * **modes**.
 Pco identifies an approximate structure of the numbers called a